Peill + Putzler Patmos Pendant Lamp

 Width: ∅ 29 cm / 11.41”

 Electricity: 1 bulb E27, 1 x 150 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: Horst Tüselmann.

-Other versions: Made in many different forms and sizes, also as tableware.
+Other versions: The Peill + Putzler Patmos pendant lamp exists in many different forms and sizes.
+Also tableware was made in this type of glass.
 This pendant lamp is model 9087, AH 11.

-This lamp received an iF Design Award in 1971.
+This pendant lamp received an iF Design Award in 1971.